Timothy Greenfield-Sanders

 Timothy Greenfield-Sanders (born February 16, 1952) is an American documentary filmmaker and portrait photographer based in New York City.
 The majority of his work is shot in large format.

 Early life

 Greenfield-Sanders was born in 1952, in Miami Beach, Florida, to musician and teacher Ruth W. Greenfield and lawyer Arnold Merrin Greenfield.
-He graduated from Ransom Everglades School and received a BA in art history from Columbia University in 1974 and a MFA in film in 1977 from the American Film Institute (A.F.I).
+He graduated from Ransom Everglades School, and received a BA in art history from Columbia University in 1974 and a MFA in film in 1977 from the American Film Institute (A.F.I).

 While Columbia in the 1970's had no undergraduate film program, Greenfield-Sanders managed to talk his way into classes at the graduate film school and received academic credit for them.
-Through his friend underground actress and singer Tally Brown he befriended filmmaker Jack Smith and assisted Smith on projects.
-His early interest in Alfred Hitchcock was deepened after taking Andrew Sarris's Hitchcock class at Columbia and after graduation he worked as the projectionist for Donald Spoto's Hitchcock class at The New School for Social Research.
+Through his friend, underground actress and singer Tally Brown, he met filmmaker Jack Smith and assisted Smith on projects.
+His early interest in Alfred Hitchcock increased after taking Andrew Sarris's Hitchcock class at Columbia, and after graduation he worked as the projectionist for Donald Spoto's Hitchcock class at The New School for Social Research.